 DATANORM Catalog

-DATANORM is a structured data format that was developed for the creation and maintenance of article data in craftsman software.
-It contains rudimentary data such as article number, description and price.
-This catalog format is also referred to as static, as a new DATANORM catalog must be created by the supplier each time a change is made and must be imported into the craftsman’s software.
+DATANORM is a structured data format developed for creating and maintaining product data in craftsman software.
+This includes basic data such as item number, description, and price.
+This catalog format is also referred to as static, as every change requires a new DATANORM catalog to be generated by the supplier and imported into the software used by the trade business.

 Function: